-The scope of work for FY 2010-11 is shown in Exhibit A. This scope will be updated for FY 2011-12.
+The scope of work for FY 2010-11 is shown in Exhibit A.

-Scope of Services: Resource Action Programs® WaterWiseTM School Education Program FY 2010-11 (Example)
+Scope of Services: Resource Action Programs® WaterWiseTM School Education Program FY 2010-11

 PROGRAM DESCRIPTION

 The WaterWiseTM program directly addresses the priorities of obtaining measurable water and energy savings results and cost effectiveness through a proven program format, featuring a turn-key set of classroom activities and hands-on home projects.
 Students receive kits containing home efficiency devices, which are taken home, installed and shared with family members.
 They work on subjects required by state learning standards to understand and appreciate the value of natural resources in everyday life.
 This stimulating program shapes new behaviors and achieves instant savings results through a cost-effective mix of new product installation and resource efficiency knowledge, using the best messengers - children!